ElementsProject/lightning/doc/PLUGINS.md

 ### `shutdown`

-Called when lightningd is shutting down, or this plugin has been shutdown by the plugin stop command.
-The plugin has 30 seconds to exit itself, otherwise it's killed.
+Send in two situations: lightningd is (almost completely) shutdown, or the plugin `stop` command has been called for this plugin.
+In both cases the plugin has 30 seconds to exit itself, otherwise it's killed.

-Because lightningd can crash or be killed, a plugin cannot rely on this function always called.
+In the shutdown case, plugins should not interact with lightnind except via (id-less) logging or notifications.
+New rpc calls will fail with error code -5 and (plugin's) responses will be ignored.
+Because lightningd can crash or be killed, a plugin cannot rely on the shutdown notification always been send.

 ## Hooks